-A north easterly breeze delayed my departure for half an hour as the boats were being blown inshore onto the pickup line, moving it to the other side would not help as the boats downstream would block my way out shoreside so I had to wait for a lull and for the flood to start overcoming the wind allowing me to get the boat out.
-Once out I had to get into the main channel which was a bit tricky as there was dozens of boats going down river, on the third attempt I made it out and joined the queue to get out of the Hamble.
+A north easterly breeze delayed my departure for half an hour as the boats were being blown inshore onto the pickup line, moving it to the other side would not help as the boats downstream would block my way out shoreside where there is little water at low tide.
+I had to wait for a lull and for the flood to start overcoming the wind allowing me to get the boat out.
+Once out it was a bit tricky getting into the main channel as there were dozens of boats going down river, on the third attempt I made it out and joined the queue to get out of the Hamble.

-It got rather dangerous around Hamble Point Buoy when two idiots driving large power boats abruptly accelerated creating a huge wash, Sancerre for one rolled a gunnel under and I suspect at least one other boat did the same.
-There could easily have been collisions especially if boats had been on autopilot which generally can’t respond to such violent deviations quickly enough, fortunately I saw it coming and grabbed the tiller in time and “only” briefly went about 45 degrees of course.
+It got rather dangerous around Hamble Point Buoy when two idiots driving large displacement power boats in the middle of a large group of boats abruptly accelerated creating a huge wash Sancerre, about 30 yards away, rolled a gunnel under and I suspect at least one other boat did the same.
+There could easily have been collisions especially if boats had still been on autopilot which generally can’t respond to such violent deviations quickly enough, fortunately I saw it coming alerted by the roar of engines and grabbed the tiller in time and “only” briefly went about 45 degrees of course.

-The rest of the trip across to Cowes was straightforward as I had planned it to be just ahead of a 200 boat parade celebrating the jubilee and another 100 starting a race from the Royal Yacht Squadron’s line off west Cowes and when I went through they were already assembled at their start line.
+The rest of the trip across to Cowes was straightforward and went as planned, slipping in ahead of a 200 boat parade celebrating the jubilee and lots more ready to start a race from the Royal Yacht Squadron’s line off west Cowes.

 |Dodging east of the Bramble Bank where there|